 Most recently, District Attorney Donovan announced a new, joint venture with the NYPD which is titled, "Cash for the Stash."
 It will reward $200 to anonymous tipsters who provide information leading to the recovery of an illegal handgun and $1,500 to anonymous tipsters who provide information leading to the arrest of someone carrying an illegal handgun.
 The goal of this innovative program is to rid Staten Island neighborhoods of deadly "community guns," which are firearms hidden by criminals fearful of getting caught with a gun.

 Before being elected District Attorney, Mr. Donovan served as the Chief of Staff to S.I.
-Borough President Guy V. Molinari for six years and as Deputy Borough President under James Molinaro.
+Borough President Guy V. Molinari for six years before being appointed Deputy Borough President under James Molinaro in 2002.
 During that time, Mr. Donovan served as chairman of the Staten Island September 11th Memorial Advisory Committee and as the Borough President's liaison to the Department of Education, the uniform services of New York City and the Mayor’s Office of Emergency Management.

 District Attorney Donovan earned his Juris Doctorate cum laude from Fordham University School of Law in 1988, where he was a member of the Fordham Law Review, and his bachelor’s degree in Criminal Justice from St. John’s University in Staten Island.